top of page

 • “If no one tells me I’m talented, I must not be.”

-This way of thinking doesn’t just affect your mindset — it affects your music.
+This way of thinking doesn’t just affect your mindset — it also affects your music.

 It creates an inner battle during performances, auditions, or even practice sessions.
 You worry so much about proving yourself that you lose the joy of simply playing.

-And when you’re no longer surrounded by a system designed to “reward” you...
+When you’re no longer surrounded by a system designed to “reward” you, that internal battle grows louder.

-But over the years, I've come to understand this:
+Over the years, I've come to understand this important truth:

 Our worth was never meant to be defined by achievements.